critical-path/macaddress-rb/README.md

 => #<MACAddress::MediaAccessControlAddress:0x00000002787628 @original="a0b1.c2d3.e4f5">
 ```

-To determine whether the MAC address is a broadcast, a multicast (layer-two), or a unicast address, access its `broadcast?`, `multicast?`, and `unicast?` properties.
+To determine whether the MAC address is a broadcast, a multicast (layer-two), or a unicast address, call its `broadcast?`, `multicast?`, and `unicast?` methods.

 ```ruby
 irb(main)003:0> mac.broadcast?